JasonGROSSO/Moonshot-project/documents/functional/functional_specifications.md

 ### Context

-This document will describe the functions and capabilities of the project.
+This document will describe the functions and capabilities of this project.
+This Project is a to create a sorter that could sort through an entire project and return this project under the form of a catalog of said project contents.

 ## Scope